 Pakistan is not a signatory to the 1951 Convention relating to the Status of Refugees or its 1967 Protocol and has not enacted any national legislation for the protection and management of refugees.
-However, the new Government of Pakistan has accelerated progress on a number of key policy issues related to the management of Afghan refugees.
-In July 2013, the Federal Cabinet adopted the National Policy on the Management and Repatriation of Afghan Refugees beyond 30 June 2013.
-The Cabinet also approved the extension of the validity of the Proof of Registration (PoR) card and the Tripartite Agreement until 31 December 2015 (the PoR card regulates the temporary stay of registered Afghan nationals).
-The Government of Pakistan is also considering a national refugee law, which would form part of the national policy on Afghan refugees and nationals.
+However, the Government of Pakistan has accelerated progress on a number of key policy issues related to the management of Afghan refugees.

+The temporary legal stay of Afghan refugees in Pakistan continues to be guided by the National Policy on the Management and Repatriation of Afghan Refugees beyond 30 June 2013, adopted by the Federal Cabinet in July 2013, along with the extension of the validity of the Proof of Registration (PoR) cards and the Tripartite Agreement on Voluntary Repatriation until 31 December 2015 (the PoR card regulates the temporary stay of registered Afghan nationals).